SunyoungHa/resourcefull-query-practice-lambda-lab/src/Assignments/LambdaLab.md

 YML Exercise 4: In the **serverless.yml** file, scroll to the **functions** section to add your Lambda file name and its directory in the applicable places, deleting placeholder punctuation <<>> as well.

-YML Exercise 5: In the **serverless.yml** file's **functions** section, the _method_ for your function may be DIFFERENT from the naming of your lambda!
+YML Exercise 5: In the **serverless.yml** file's **functions** section, the _method_ for your function may be DIFFERENT from the _action_ word used in naming your Lambda!
 For example, _getProviderProfile_ may actually have a _post_ method because the request posts the provider organization's name from the UI to the Lambda.
-So consider whether your UI sends data to your Lambda, because our Lambdas usually only have two methods: _get_ or _post_
+So consider whether your UI sends data to your Lambda, because our Lambdas usually only have two methods: _get_ or _post_.
+The code will look like this:
-method: get
+`method: get`
 OR
-method: post
+`method: post`

 YML Exercise 6: You can now comment everything in for the **functions** section; keep ADMIN commented out.
+Make sure when commented in, the lines are only one indentation in from `functions:` and the indentation lines up with `# ADMIN`.

 ## Lambda File